Leader standard work: A fundamental shift in management philosophy

-In practice then, LSW should be implemented as a collaborative effort between the work owner and their immediate superior.
-Together, they should reach a satisfactory agreement on the tasks that the work owner should perform daily, weekly and monthly — as well as a time frame for each task.
+In practice, LSW should be implemented as a collaborative effort between the work owner and their immediate superior.
+Together, they should agree on the tasks that the work owner should perform daily, weekly and monthly – as well as a time frame for each task.
 This provides a minimum standard that must be achieved.

 Leaders cannot verify standards unless these standards have been established where the work is actually done.
 Building from the bottom up ensures the process is following the standards aligned to support the business’ priorities.

-Standardised work should indeed be highly visible to all via visual tools such as charts, physical or digital boards, document trails, process maps or scorecards.
+Standard work documents should be highly visible to all via visual tools such as charts, physical or digital boards, document trails, process maps or scorecards.
 These visual tools should be displayed in or close to where the work is done, or in a general meeting area.
-Visual tools also help all levels to remain focused on their goals because high visibility keeps it at the top of everybody’s minds.
+Visual tools also help all levels remain accountable and focused on their goals because high visibility of standard work means it is easily accessible by anyone and kept top of everyone’s minds.

-What is the value of LSW (and standard work in general) in a modern factory?
+What is the value of LSW and standard work in a modern factory?

 LSW is the wedge that sustains improvements in both practice and performance, and verifies the new standards are being followed once improvements are made.
 If there is no LSW to support improvements, the improvements will regress over time.
 The time, effort and expense it takes to make those improvements will need to be reinvested to achieve the same improvements.
 This is true even in digital operating systems.

 How can digital technologies enhance the implementation of LSW throughout an organisation?